mwbowers/mwbowers.github.io/reference/datagate/datagate-client/i-data-area.md

 ### object Retrieve()

-Retrieves the value of the data area.
+Get a subset of the data in a character-type data area.

 ```cs
 object Retrieve()